ippontech/blog-usa/posts/exploring-iot-infrastructure-support-in-aws-part2.md

 The first search for `MicroPython AWS libraries` brings up an interesting [hackster post](https://www.hackster.io/user3282664/micropython-to-aws-iot-cc1c20) by Tom Manning.
 It looks like we need to freeze the additional Python packages in the firmware and re-flash the device.

-This lead me down the path of trying to figure out if it was possible to use the AWS Python SDK on MicroPython instead.
+This led me down the path of trying to figure out if it was possible to use the AWS Python SDK on MicroPython instead.
 I had a feeling that MicroPython was somewhat limited when it came to larger libraries and would not have enough storage. `boto3` is large and would likely suffocate the memory on the device.

 > Due to ESP8266 RAM limitations, the python modules for this project need to be included in the flashed firmware in frozen bytecode